Soderberg wins 5-man playoff for European Masters title

 The 28-year-old Swede carded a 4-under 66 for a 266 total, alongside his playing partners McIlroy (67) and Lorenzo Gagli (67), and soon joined by Kalle Samooja (67) and third-round leader Andres Romero (70).

 Playing the par-4 18th as the first extra hole, the former Coastal Carolina University student Soderberg was the only player to stay on the fairway.
+McIlroy pushed his tee shot left into the spectators.

 Soderberg made his putt from about eight feet before McIlroy and Samooja missed from closer range.

-It was a first title for Soderberg, whose winner’s check more than doubled his career winnings on the European Tour.
+It was a first title for Soderberg, whose winner’s check almost doubled his career winnings on the European Tour.
 It also secured his Tour card through 2021.

 “It’s going to change your life going forward,” said Soderberg, who acknowledged shaking with the tension when he led on the back nine of the Severiano Ballesteros course.
 “I was way more calm in the playoff than I was in my last few holes.”